SnapdragonStudios/wos-gaming-samples/README.md

 # wos-gaming-samples
-Samples to help with Qualcomm Adreno GPU detection and Windows on Snapdragon detection.
+Samples to demonstrate display adapter detection and Windows on Snapdragon detection.
 Platforms `ARM64` and `ARM64EC` can be built after installing build tools in **Setup** section.

 ## Prerequisites
 * Visual Studio 2022 with: